elythron/PS3-Dec-GUI/README.md

 1. Select the folder where the Decryptor is located, not the file, just the folder.

-2. Type in the Drecryption Key OR load a `.dkey` or `.txt` file containing the key, (the key you type in the interface or the content of the file can not have spaces nor empty lines).
+2. Either type in the Drecryption Key with no spaces OR load a `.dkey` or `.txt` file containing the key, (the content of the file can not have spaces or empty lines).
      - Example of a valid key: No spaces or empty lines.

         `A0B1A1B00A1BA0B1101AB0A11B0A10`